postplayhouse/postplayhouse.com/docs/image-artifact-engine.md

 platform are recorded in the manifest.
 An unrelated `pnpm-lock.yaml` edit does not invalidate an archive. `generatorRevision` remains an explicit protocol boundary, not a substitute for hashing implementation and profile inputs.
+Only byte-transform sources belong in `pipelineSourcePaths`.
+Presentation-only metadata formatting remains authenticated as a generated output in the repository lock, but does not invalidate image transforms.

 A provider may implement `afterGenerate` for a thin application adapter, such as regenerating a framework-specific live-import module.
 This hook is not part